syeung14/speaking/Hormone Hacking: How to engineer your quality of life.md

 And let's cut over to estrogen.
 We've all heard, oh, estrogen replacement causes cancer, so let's quit doing it.
 Guess what estrogen they used for those studies.
-They used an artificial form of estrogen that is not the same as what humans make that was collected from `horse urine` from pregnant `mares`.
+They used `an artificial` form of estrogen that is not the same as what humans make that was collected from `horse urine` from pregnant `mares`.
 That's actually how they did this.
-They had little horses walking around with little cups underneath them.
+They had little horses walking around with little `cups underneath` them.
 And they collected that, purified it, and sold it to you.
 And it didn't do what bioidentical hormones do, because you can't patent bioidentical hormones, since they're already in your body.
 What that means is that, when you work with a functional medicine doctor, and they measure your levels of estrogen, and you use topical estrogen replacement-- this is a cream you put in various parts on the body, or injections, or `pellets`-- there's different ways to get it-- your risk of all sorts of diseases go down.
-And if you're dealing with pre and `perimenopause`, it can really change the quality of your life in a very, very meaningful way.
+And if you're dealing with pre and `perimenopause`(停经期前症候), it can really change the quality of your life in a very, very meaningful way.
 So, we are walking around with people suffering, tired, emotional ups and downs, all sorts of problems because we're afraid that a bioidentical compound your body makes will have the same